michaelnisi/manger/README.md

 - `read()` `Buffer() | str()`

-### cache.update()
+### cache.update(concurrencyLevel = 1)

+- `concurrencyLevel` `Number()` Tune the number of concurrent streams.

 Updates all ranked feeds and returns a stream that emits feed URLs of updated feeds.
 This, of course, could produce a resource heavy operation!
-Feeds are updated ordered by their popularity, using the rank index, therefore `flushCounter` must have been invoked before this method can take any effect.
+Feeds are updated ordered by their popularity, using the rank index, therefor `flushCounter` must have been invoked before this method takes any effect.
+With `concurrencyLevel` you can choose how many transform streams will be used to concurrently do the work.

 - `read()` `str()`